 I didn’t know who they were or what that was, but through Kermit’s invitation, I became a letter-writing machine, getting everyone I knew to send letters to members of Congress urging them to protect wildlife and the places they live.

-I’ve spent the intervening 30 years helping nonprofits build movements, activating the right people at the right time around policies that improve lives and protect the planet, through organizing, communications, lobbying and training.
+I’ve spent the intervening 30 years helping nonprofits build movements, activating the right people at the right time around evidence-based policies through organizing, communications, lobbying and training.
 In those 30 years, here are the most common concerns I’ve heard from campaign directors:

 - “If we don’t get better at winning campaigns and changing policies, we’re going to lose funding, people and momentum.”

 - “When we don’t deliver on our campaign goals, our funders lose faith in us.”

 - “Our organization’s mission is to do good in the world, and we can’t get there without building a movement for long-term, durable, enforceable change.”

 Stretching Every Dollar

 As an advocacy professional, I know we’ll often be outspent by the opposition, so we have to be savvy about how we spend our limited advocacy dollars.
 It makes me crazy when organizations pay for in-person trainings that teach our teams things they can learn more economically and thoroughly on their own, or worse, when our teams receive no training but are expected to ace campaigns flying blind.
 I’ve both hired in-person trainers to teach advocacy and have been hired to teach it, and I’m here to tell you that the all-in-person training model is inefficient, outdated and a waste of money.
 Much of those trainings are the same thing over and over—unchanging definitions, concepts and methods—and that’s not how to build 21st Century movements.